harness/developer-hub/docs/continuous-integration/ci-technical-reference/configure-run-tests-step-settings.md

 helpdocs_is_published: true
 ---

 This topic describes the Harness CI Run Tests step settings.
-The Run Tests step runs tests on container images and can [enable Test Intelligence](../use-ci/set-up-test-intelligence/set-up-test-intelligence.md) in CI pipelines.
+The Run Tests step runs tests on container images and can be used to [enable Test Intelligence](../use-ci/set-up-test-intelligence/set-up-test-intelligence.md) in CI pipelines.

 ## Name